contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 *e.g.* Default location fields are set to London.
 So, if the default location isn't changed, that entry will be set to London.

-The type of default value input will vary between editors.
+The type of default value input will vary between field editors.

 ## Format
 Some fields support different *Formats* of data.
 By changing the data *Format* you are specifying the type of data that is stored and returned via the API.